 For more information, contact Maine Relay Customer Care at 800-270-9709 or MERelay@HamiltonRelay.com or visit www.MERelay.com.

 *The relay service is provided at no cost.
 Equipment charges and standard long distance charges may apply.
 CapTel is a registered trademark of Ultratec, Inc.

 The Maine Center on Deafness (MCD) was a nonprofit agency that served people in Maine who are D/deaf, late-deafened or hard-of-hearing by providing resources and advocating for social equality.

-The Agency has closed effective June 30, 2015 by unanimous board approval.
-We are sorry to be closing our doors after 28 years, but found we could not continue.
+The Agency closed effective June 30, 2015 by unanimous board approval.
+We were sorry to be closing our doors after 28 years, but found we could not continue.

-Deaf Services and Communication Access issues should now be addressed to Disability Rights Maine, who we understand will be administering the Telecommunications Equipment Program, the Civil Rights Program, and the FCC’s Deaf Blind Program as well as others.
+Deaf Services and Communication Access issues should be addressed to Disability Rights Maine, who administers the Telecommunications Equipment Program, the Civil Rights Program, and the FCC’s Deaf Blind Program as well as others.
 Please visit www.drme.org for more information.